The right people

 Media Life offers advertisers the single largest, most critical audience of media decision-makers anywhere.
 Advertisers reach the right audience without bearing the cost of reaching readers who are not media decision-makers.

-*Four out of five readers plan or buy media or have a voice in media decisions
+*Three out of four readers plan or buy media or have a voice in media decisions

 *Three out of five readers visit Media Life every day